Government Shutdown Impacts Immigration Related Services

 The failure of Congress to reach an agreement regarding the federal budget resulted in a government shutdown effective January 20, 2018 at 12:01 AM.
-The shutdown is expected to impact immigration related services provided by the U.S. Department of Labor (DOL), U.S. Citizenship and Immigration Services (USCIS), U.S. Customs and Border Protection (CBP), and the U.S. Department of State (DOS) as outlined below:
+The shutdown is expected to impact immigration related services provided by the U.S. Department of Labor (DOL), U.S. Citizenship and Immigration Services (USCIS), U.S. Customs and Border Protection (CBP) and the U.S. Department of State (DOS).

 U.S. Department of Labor

 DOL will not process, nor accept for processing, Labor Condition Applications (required for H-1B, H-1B1 and E-3 visa applications), Prevailing Wage Requests, and PERM labor certification applications.
 Additionally, DOL will not adjudicate applications or PERM audit responses filed prior to the shutdown.
 When the last government shutdown resolved in 2013, DOL did make provisions to allow for the late filing of PERM applications with expired recruitment and PERM audit responses that were not filed due to the shutdown.